173TECH/sayn/docs/tutorials/tutorial_basic.md

 dags:
   - base

-parameters:
-  table_prefix: ''
-  schema_logs: main #this is specific to SQLite (this should be the database name which is main)
-  schema_staging: main #this is specific to SQLite (this should be the database name which is main)
-  schema_models: main #this is specific to SQLite (this should be the database name which is main)
 ```

 The following is defined:

-* `default_db`: the database use at run time.
+* `default_db`: the database used at run time.
 * `required_credentials`: the required credentials to run the project.
-Credentials details are defined the `settings.yaml` file.
+Credential details are defined in the `settings.yaml` file.
 * `dags`: the DAGs of the project (this example has only one `dag` which can be found at `dags/base.yaml`).
 Those DAGs contain the tasks.
-* `parameters`: those parameters are used to make the tasks dynamic.
-They are overwritten by `parameters` in `settings.yaml`.

 ### Step 2: Define your individual settings with `settings.yaml`